fwydmutton/linux-terminal-setup/README.md

 ## Linux Terminal Setup

-Simple guide to set up a clean terminal using bash and fastfetch.
-(Beginner Friendly)
+Simple guide to set up a clean terminal using bash and fastfetch, (Beginner Friendly).

 ## Features